-Clock sources can be classified as external, internal or peripheral.
+Clock sources can be classified as external or internal.

 External clock sources rely on external circuitry for the clock source to function.
-Examples are: oscillator modules (ECH, ECM, ECL modes).
+Examples are: oscillator modules (EC mode).

 Internal clock sources are contained within the oscillator module.
-The internal oscillator block has two internal oscillators that are used to generate the internal system clock sources: the 16 MHz High-Frequency Internal Oscillator (HFINTOSC) and the 31 kHz Low-Frequency Internal Oscillator (LFINTOSC).
+The oscillator block has two internal oscillators that are used to generate two system clock sources: the 16 MHz High-Frequency Internal Oscillator (HFINTOSC) and the 31 kHz Low-Frequency Internal Oscillator (LFINTOSC).